utksrivastva/utksrivastva/README.md

 - 🔭 I’m currently working as a Lead Engineer in Deloitte's Applied AI Team.

-- 🌱 I’m currently learning the advanced concepts of Web2.
+- 🌱 I’m currently trying to learn Solidity.

-- 💬 Ask me about MVVM frameworks
+- 💬 Ask me about MVVM frameworks (such as Angular, React), Advanced JavaScript, and TypeScript.

 ## Find Me Online